Get Help Now (855) 722-6926

 The long-term abuse of alcohol can lead to many physical and psychological problems.
 Alcohol can affect the levels of particular neurotransmitters in the brain, impacting how the body and mind communicate while changing your moods and thought processes.
 Whether you have an alcohol problem or just ask for a friend, we are sharing the benefits of not drinking alcohol timeline that will best illustrate the gradual effects on the body when you stop drinking.

 Alcohol is known as a central nervous system depressant.
-After you drink alcohol, it’s absorbed into the bloodstream via the stomach (20%) and small intestine (80%).
+After you drink alcohol, it is absorbed into the bloodstream via the stomach (20%) and small intestine (80%).
 Alcohol’s side effects kick in within 5 to 10 minutes after drinking.
 These side effects usually peak after 30 to 90 minutes and are carried throughout the rest of the body.

 When you drink alcohol, it depresses or relaxes the parts of the brain that inhibit certain behaviors or reactions, increasing talkativeness, sociability, and self-confidence.
-Alcohol also slows down the brain’s ability to process information we absorb through our senses, causing difficulties seeing, hearing, smelling, touching, and tasting.
+Alcohol also slows down the brain’s ability to process information we absorb through our senses, causing difficulties in seeing, hearing, smelling, touching, and tasting.
 The threshold for pain is also increased.
 The most common and well-known side effect of alcohol is impaired judgment or inhibited thought processes.

 When a person drinks too much, they may have difficulties thinking clearly and making sound decisions, which can lead to all sorts of dangers and injuries.
 Additionally, a person may begin to exhibit physical symptoms like alcohol face changes, which serve as one of the many ways that unhealthy drinking habits can affect how a person looks.